Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Introduction

 \section{Introduction}

-Symmetric properties, such as equivariances and invariances, can be embedded into neural network architectures to provide inductive biases that leads to better data-efficiency and improved generalization.
-Convolutional layers are known to provide translation equivariance in simple euclidean spaces, and recent works have allowed various extensions to more complex groups and domains.
+Symmetric properties, such as equivariances and invariances, can be embedded into neural network architectures to provide inductive biases that leads to better data-efficiency and improved generalisation.
+Convolutional layers are known to provide translation equivariance in simple Euclidean spaces, and recent works have allowed various extensions to more complex groups and domains.
 However, symmetries are typically fixed, must be specified in advance, and can not be adjusted.

 Symmetries embedded in network architectures enforce a hard constraint on the functions a neural network can represent.
 This can be an effective way to encode prior knowledge for problems that are inherently symmetric.
-However, hard symmetry constraints can become prohibitive if a problem does not strictly follows symmetries.
-For example, convolutional layers cannot encode potentially relevant absolute positional information, and `6's and a `9's become difficult to distinguish under rotation invariance.
-Relaxed symmetry constraints can mitigate such symmetry misspecifications without completely losing the useful inductive biases that symmetries provide.
+However, hard symmetry constraints can become prohibitive if a problem does not strictly follow the symmetries.
+For example, convolutional layers can not encode potentially relevant absolute positional information, and `6's and a `9's become difficult to distinguish under rotation invariance.
+Relaxed symmetry constraints can mitigate such potential symmetry misspecification without losing the useful inductive biases that symmetries provide.

-In this work, we propose to relax equivariance constraints by generalizing the convolution operator with non-stationary filters that can depend on absolute input or output group elements.
-Compared to previous approaches, this results in a parameter-efficient layer that can interpolate between (\emph{i}) non-invariant linear products akin to a fully-connected layer, (\emph{ii}) strict group equivariant convolutions, and (\emph{iii}) strict group invariant mappings (\cref{fig:topkernelfigure}).
+We propose to relax equivariance constraints by generalising the convolution operator with non-stationary filters that can also depend on absolute group elements.
+This results in a layer that can efficiently interpolate between (\emph{i}) non-invariant linear products akin to a fully-connected layer, (\emph{ii}) strict group equivariant convolutions, and (\emph{iii}) strict group invariant mappings (\cref{fig:topkernelfigure}).

 The importance of this work is twofold.
 First of all, relaxable symmetry constraints can directly improve the performance in cases where strict symmetries are misspecified and result in an overly restrictive model class.
 Secondly, automatically learning symmetry structure from data is an interesting problem.
-Work in this field which often focuses on invariances \cite{van2018learning,benton2020learning,van2021learning,schwobel2021last,immer2022invariance}, which are easier to parameterize than equivariances.
-Parameterizations that allow smooth and adjustable symmetry constraints could extends such methods to layer-by-layer learnable equivariances.
+Work in this field often focuses on invariances \cite{van2018learning,benton2020learning,van2021learning,schwobel2021last,immer2022invariance}, which are easier to parameterise than equivariances.
+We show a way to effectively parameterise learnable equivariance constraints and demonstrate gradient-based learning of layer-by-layer equivariance constraints.